codeverlan/open-interpreter/references/project_status.md

 28. ✅ Combined all component-specific CSS files into a single styles.css file
 29. ✅ Updated all components to use the combined styles.css file
 30. ✅ Added ChatInterface styles to the combined styles.css file

-Next steps:
-- Implement a task assignment system that analyzes requirements and selects appropriate agent(s)
-- Develop inter-agent communication mechanisms for task collaboration
-- Create a feedback loop for agent learning and improvement
-- Design and implement the knowledge base structure for agents
-- Implement additional error handling and fallbacks for the OpenRouter integration
-- Add caching mechanisms to improve performance
-- Consider creating tasks for future enhancements (pagination, search functionality, etc.)

-## Next Steps

-1. ✅ Begin implementing the Agent class as described in section 1.
+31. ✅ Begin implementing the Agent class as described in section 1.
-2. ✅ Set up the necessary backend infrastructure to support the Agent class.
+32. ✅ Set up the necessary backend infrastructure to support the Agent class.
-3. ✅ Start developing the frontend interface for Agent management.
+33. ✅ Start developing the frontend interface for Agent management.
-4. ✅ Remove the code tab and its associated functionality from the frontend.
+34. ✅ Remove the code tab and its associated functionality from the frontend.
-5. ✅ Implement the Feedback Mechanism for Agents:
+35. ✅ Implement the Feedback Mechanism for Agents:
    - Add a feedback form to the AgentManager component
    - Create an API endpoint for submitting feedback
    - Update the Agent class to store and process feedback
-6. ✅ Test the Agent Management functionality:
+36. ✅ Test the Agent Management functionality:
    - Create, read, update, and delete agents through the frontend
    - Verify that agents are correctly stored in the database
    - Test error handling and edge cases
    - Test the feedback submission and storage
-7. ✅ Begin work on AI Integration:
+37. ✅ Begin work on AI Integration:
    - Research OpenRouter API and its integration requirements
    - Start implementing OpenRouter integration in the backend
-8. ✅ Test the new API endpoints for AI model selection and agent chat:
+38. ✅ Test the new API endpoints for AI model selection and agent chat:
    - ✅ Verify that the `/api/ai_models` endpoint returns the list of available models
    - ✅ Test the `/api/agents/<agent_id>/set_model` endpoint to ensure it updates the agent's AI model
    - ✅ Test the `/api/agents/<agent_id>/chat` endpoint to ensure it processes user input and returns AI-generated responses
-9. ✅ Implement a mechanism for setting and managing the OpenRouter API key:
+39. ✅ Implement a mechanism for setting and managing the OpenRouter API key:
    - ✅ Create an API endpoint for setting the API key
    - ✅ Update the frontend to include an interface for entering the API key
    - ✅ Implement secure storage of the API key
-10. ✅ Update the backend to support individual model assignment for each agent:
+40. ✅ Update the backend to support individual model assignment for each agent:
     - ✅ Modify the AgentModel to include an assigned_model field
     - ✅ Update create_agent and update_agent API endpoints to handle the assigned model
-11. ✅ Update the frontend to use the new AI integration endpoints:
+41. ✅ Update the frontend to use the new AI integration endpoints:
     - ✅ Implement a dropdown or selection component for choosing AI models for each agent
     - ✅ Update App.js to manage current agent state
     - ✅ Create a chat interface for interacting with agents using their assigned models
-12. Implement additional error handling and fallbacks for the OpenRouter integration
-13. Add caching mechanisms to improve performance
-14. ✅ Implement Prompt Versioning:
+42. ✅ Implement Prompt Versioning:
     - ✅ Extend the Prompt model to include version information
     - ✅ Create API endpoints for managing prompt versions
     - ✅ Update the frontend to support prompt versioning
-15. Develop the task assignment and agent collaboration system:
-    - Implement task analysis and agent selection logic
-    - Create inter-agent communication channels
-    - Develop a system for coordinating multiple agents on complex tasks
-16. Design and implement the knowledge base for agents:
-    - Create a data structure for storing agent knowledge
-    - Implement methods for knowledge retrieval and update
-    - Integrate knowledge base with agent decision-making processes
-    - Develop a mechanism for sharing relevant knowledge between agents
-17. Begin implementing the Advanced Task Assignment System (Task 12)
-    - Start with designing the task analysis algorithm (12.1)
-    - Move on to creating the agent selection mechanism (12.2)
-18. Update the backend API to support the new task assignment process
-    - Modify existing endpoints or create new ones as needed
+43. Design and Implement an Agent Class
+   1.1 ✅ Create an Agent class with capabilities:
+   - Automated prompt management
+   - Intelligent project setup
+   - Dynamic code assistance
-    - Ensure proper error handling and logging
+   - Automated testing and debugging
-19. Start working on the inter-agent communication system (12.4)
-    - Design the communication protocol
-    - Implement basic message passing between agents
-20. Update the frontend to reflect the new multi-agent system
-    - Modify the ChatInterface component to handle multiple agents
-    - Create a new component for visualizing agent hierarchies and task assignments
+   - Continuous learning from user feedback
+     1.2 ✅ Integrate the Agent Class with the Backend 1.3 ✅ Develop a Frontend Interface for Agent Management 1.4 ✅ Implement Feedback Mechanism
+44. Implement AI Integration
+   2.1 ✅ Integrate OpenRouter for AI Model Selection 2.2 Integrate Direct Anthropic API with Caching
+   2.3 ✅ Seamless Model Switching
+   2.4 ✅ Error Handling and Fallbacks for OpenRouter API key 2.5 ✅ Implement individual model assignment for each agent
+45. Implement Prompt Versioning
+   3.1 ✅ Extend Prompt Model
+   3.2 ✅ API Endpoints for Prompt Versions
+   3.3 ✅ Frontend Integration
+   3.4 ✅ Agent Access to Prompt Versions

 This file will be updated as we make progress on implementing the agentic model and improving the overall functionality of the application.